speedscale/docs/docs/guides/ecs.md

 ### Setup the forwarder

 The forwarder handles sending captured traffic up to Speedscale cloud and only a single forwarder is needed regardless of the number of services being captured.
 The Terraform below creates an ECS task definition, an ECS service and adds it to a private hosted zone for service discovery.
-Make sure to replace `SPEEDSCALE_API_KEY`, `TENANT_BUCKET` and `SUB_TENANT_STREAM` with values from `~/.speedctl/config` which should have been populated during `speedctl` setup.
+Make sure to replace `SPEEDSCALE_API_KEY`, `TENANT_BUCKET`, `TENANT_NAME`, etc. with values from `~/.speedctl/config` which should have been populated during `speedctl` setup.

 The service discovery hosted zone used for our example is `ecs.local` and our ECS service discovery block will setup `forwarder.ecs.local` which will be used in the next step.